nebular/Portron/README.md

     enough space on hard disk, like 3 times the original .tar.gz file, for intemediate files

-    Isohybrid source code is provided, as it is a very small program, you can compile it yourself with gcc if not able to install it from your repository.
+<code>Isohybrid</code> source code is provided, as it is a very small program, you can compile it yourself with gcc if not able to install it from your repository.

 Considerations
 --------------